Program overview

-Water in the world, immerses students in a hands-on investigation of the Georges River catchment.
-Throughout the day, students investigate Earth's water resourcecs, water scarity and examine the natural hydrological processes that move water through a catchment.
+The Water in the world excursion is an Stage 4 Geography program investigating water in the world using geographical tools with a focus on fieldwork.
+Water in the world, immerses students in hands-on geographical inquiry of the Georges River catchment.
+Throughout the day, students investigate Earth's water resources, water scarcity and examine the natural hydrological processes that move water through a catchment.
 Model making provides students to observe how urban development shapes water flows, water quality, and ecosystem health.

 Through a series of interactive activities, students investigate how different surfaces influence infiltration and runoff, conduct professional water-quality testing, conduct a litter survey and explore the role of water management strategies in creating a sustainable future.